-- 60 cm (23.8 in) diagonal viewable screen area with 1920 × 1080 @ 60 hz resolution, plus full-screen support for lower resolutions; includes custom scaling for maximum image size while preserving original aspect ratio - Liquid crystal display (LCD) with active matrix and in-plane switching (IPS) - Wide color gamut to provide coverage of NTSC color spaces - Nonglare panel with an LED backlight - Wide viewing angle to allow viewing from a sitting or standing position, or moving from side to side - Tilt, swivel, and height adjustment capabilities - Pivot capability to rotate the monitor head from landscape to portrait orientation - Menu button and three on-screen display (OSD) buttons, three that you can reconfigure to quickly allow selection of the most commonly used operations - On-screen display (OSD) adjustments in several languages for easy setup and screen optimization - Color space presets for NTSC - Energy saver feature to meet requirements for reduced power consumption - Security cable slot on the rear of the monitor for an optional security cable - Cable management feature for placement of cables and cords
+- 60.5 cm (23.8 in) diagonal viewable screen area with 2560 × 1440 resolution, plus full-screen support for lower resolutions; includes custom scaling for maximum image size while preserving original aspect ratio - Camera model-60.5 cm (23.8 in) diagonal viewable screen area with 2560 × 1440 resolution, plus full-screen support for lower resolutions; includes custom scaling for maximum image size while preserving original aspect ratio - HP Eye Ease with Eyesafe® certification (default mode) to reduce blue light to keep your eyes comfortable - Liquid crystal display (LCD) with active matrix and in-plane switching (IPS) - Nonglare panel with an LED backlight - Wide viewing angle to allow viewing from a sitting or standing position, or moving from side to side - Tilt, swivel, and height adjustment capabilities - Pivot capability to rotate the monitor head from landscape to portrait orientation - 5-in-1 joystick control and five on-screen display (OSD) buttons.
+Moving the joystick up, down, left, or right displays the OSD button labels, or hot keys.
+For select monitors, moving the joystick or joypad in a defined direction immediately performs a hot-key function without showing the OSD button menu first. - On-screen display (OSD) adjustments in several languages for easy setup and screen optimization - Color space presets for sRGB 99%, DCI-P3 90%, and BT.709 99% - Energy saver feature to meet requirements for reduced power consumption - Security cable slot on the rear of the monitor for an optional security cable - Cable management feature for placement of cables and cords